omgitsgb/llamacpp-docker/README.md

-# LlamaCPP Docker Setup Script
+# LlamaCPP Docker & API Setup

-This repository provides a **full setup script** for running LlamaCPP inside Docker on Ubuntu.
-The script automates installing Docker, downloading the model, building the Docker image, and running the container.
+This repository provides a **full LlamaCPP Docker environment** with a Python API interface.
+It allows you to run Llama models locally via Docker and interact with them using Python scripts.

 ---